blackflux/lambda-serverless-api/README.md

 The parameters passed into the function are
 `origin, allowedMethods, accessControlRequestMethod, accessControlRequestHeaders, path`.

+## Prefix routes

+To prefix routes with a specific path, you can use the `routePrefix` option.
+This is handy when the api is not deployed under the domain root.g Example `prefix/path/`.

 ## Default Headers

 Can be defined as a static object, or as a function taking in the request headers.
 This is e.g. useful for